This vegan taco meat is made with tofu, walnuts and spices and makes a wonderfully chewy and ‘meaty’ vegan meat substitute.

 Full instructions and measurements can be found in the recipe card at the bottom of the post.
 This is just a summary of the recipe to go along with the process photos below.

 - The base ingredients for this vegan taco meat are tofu and walnuts.
-The walnuts are processed in the food processor into crumbles and the tofu is mashed with a fork.

 - Pour the sauce over the crumbled tofu and walnuts and mix it until everything is coated with the sauce.